Pilot (M*A*S*H)

-The pilot episode of M*A*S*H, the first episode of the first season was broadcast on September 17, 1972, although the initial script was first written in November of 1971.
+The pilot episode of M*A*S*H, the first episode of the first season was broadcast on September 17, 1972, although the initial script was first written in November 1971.
 The episode was written by Larry Gelbart and directed by Gene Reynolds, who received the Directors Guild of America Award for it.
 It was also nominated for two Emmys for its direction and writing.

 In the episode, Ho-Jon, the houseboy of Captains Hawkeye Pierce and Trapper John McIntyre, has been accepted to Hawkeye's college, but they must raise tuition for him if he is to attend.
 They hold a fund-raising party while their commanding officer, Lt.
 Col Henry Blake, is away.
 There, they raffle off a weekend's R & R in Tokyo along with the company of a nurse, much to the chagrin of Majors Frank Burns and Margaret Houlihan.